LeonMercier/philosophers/README.md

 A simulation of the [Dining philosphers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem)

 ## Description
-A C program that uses threads to represent philosphers and mutexes to represent forks.
-The problem can be simulated with user-supplied timings.
+A C program for the Linux command line.
+Uses pthreads to represent philosophers and mutexes to represent forks.
+Simulates the problem with user-supplied timings.

 ## Installation
 Clone this repository and run